appacademy/SWEO-Part-Time-Resources/6-Module/2-week/3-day/README.md

 #> <instance.ClassName object at 0x10a323e90>
 ```
 - Python does give you a way to override that behavior, if you would like, using the instance "dunder method" \__repr__().

+## Instance Methods
+- A method is just a function that is part of a class.
+Since it is just a function, you can do anything with a method that you learned about with functions.
+You can accept positional arguments, keyword arguments, an arbitrary list of argument values, an arbitrary dictionary of arguments, or any combination of these.
+Your arguments can return a value or a set of values if you want, or they can just do some work without returning any values.

+## Dot Notation (FINALLY)
+- In Python, you can access an instance attribute using the dot notation (e.g. instance.attribute) but not with square brackets and quotes (instance['attribute']).

+- The reason for this is that the dot notation is used to access attributes of an object, whereas square brackets and quotes are used to access items of a sequence, such as a list or a dictionary.
+When you use the dot notation, you are accessing a specific attribute of the object, which is a property of the object and can be directly accessed using the . operator.

+## Private Variables _variable
+- Python does not have private variables for its classes.
+That means any instance variable that you declare can be read and set from outside the class.
+To discourage programmers from doing that, PEP 8 suggests the following naming convention.

+- Use one leading underscore only for non-public methods and instance variables.

 ## Python Imports
 ### Terms To Know